REM to PX Converter

 It's important to note that both px and rem have their place in web design and development.
 By understanding the differences between the two and how they work, you can make informed decisions about which unit is best for your needs.
 An example 1 pixel (px) is equal to 0.0625 root em (rem) when using the default base font size.
 Inversely, 1 root em (rem) is equal to 16 pixels (px).
 These conversions can be useful in responsive web design.

-REM to Pixel Units Comparision
+REM to Pixel Units Comparison

 Pixels ↔︎ REM